-When nested paging is disabled, the processor behaves as though there is no gPAT register.
 When nested paging is enabled, the processor combines guest and nested page table memory types.
 Registers that affect memory types include:

 - The PCD/PWT/PATi bits in the nested and guest page table entries. - The PCD/PWT bits in the nested CR3 and guest CR3 registers. - The guest PAT type (obtained by appropriately indexing the gPAT register). - The host PAT type (obtained by appropriately indexing the host's PAT register). - The MTRRs (which are referenced based only on system physical address). - gCR0.CD and hCR0.CD.